bsorrentino/bsorrentino/_posts/2024-12-06-from-audio-to-mindmap.md

 1. **summary-to-mindmap**: This agent is responsible to arrange the key points in a kind of ontology providing a hierarchical representation of information

-1. **mindmap-to-mermaid**: This agent is responsible totransform the mind-map representation in a [mermaid](https://mermaid.js.org) syntax ready for the visualization
+1. **mindmap-to-mermaid**: This agent is responsible to transform the mind-map representation in a [mermaid](https://mermaid.js.org) syntax ready for the visualization

 Notes: 👈
 > As shown in the diagram, the architecture allows you to bypass the transcription stage if you already have a transcription.